2knal/triptonic-ui/README.md

 - [ ] Edit Modal default value
 - [x] Delete timeline item causing the other list to disappear
 - [ ] Button Opacity fix - use TouchableOpacity
+- [ ] Add mode of transport to path drawing
+- [ ] Add proper types for routes instead of using any
 ---

 ### Troubleshooting